DNN is not all you need: Parallelizing Non-Neural ML Algorithms on Ultra-Low-Power IoT Processors: Experimental Evaluation

 \subsection{Benchmarking Floating-Point Emulation Libraries vs FPU-Native Support}

-In Figure~\ref{fig:FP_EMUL}, we show the execution time required by the Non-Neural ML algorithms considering a sequential execution on the two RISCV-based PULP MCUs and alternative FP emulation libraries for GAP8.
-We report on top of each column the achieved speedup with respect to the baseline, which consists of executing the kernels on GAP8 with libgcc support for FP emulation.
-Below the chart, we included a table representing the algorithms code size memory footprint and the percentage reduction when moving from the baseline to RVfplib emulation and to the FPU-native system.
-Furthermore, we present in Table~\ref{tab:fp_emul_vs_fpu} the execution statistics for each kernel and platform configuration along with the architectural non-idealities retrieved from the performance counters.
-Pipeline Non-Idealities (N.I.) refers to the sum of architectural factors owed to the cores pipeline (stalls related to memory load latency and taken branches), while FPU N.I. accounts for FPU-related events limiting the efficiency (write-backs, contentions, and dependencies).
-Moving from the baseline to the custom RISCV-based RVfplib emulation library allows reducing the execution times, achieving 1.36-1.9\(\times\) speedups on GAP8.
-While leveraging the FPU-native PULP-OPEN platform decreases the runtime drastically, reaching up to a 32.09\(\times\) performance improvement compared to the baseline.
+\REVA{ In Figure~\ref{fig:FP_EMUL}, we show the cycles, latency, and energy required by Non-Neural ML algorithms considering a sequential execution on the two RISCV-based PULP MCUs and alternative FP emulation libraries for GAP8.
+We report on top of cycles columns the achieved speedup compared to the baseline, which consists of executing the kernels on GAP8 with libgcc support for FP emulation.
+Regarding the energy efficiency and latency values, we indicate the percentage decrease compared to the baseline.
+Table~\ref{tab:fp_emul_code_size} represents algorithms code size and percentage reduction when moving from the baseline to RVfplib emulation and then to the FPU-native system.
+Lastly, we present in Table~\ref{tab:fp_emul_vs_fpu} the execution statistics for each kernel and platform configuration, along with the architectural non-idealities retrieved from the performance counters. } Pipeline Non-Idealities (N.I.) refers to the sum of architectural factors owed to the cores pipeline (stalls related to memory load latency and taken branches).
+At the same time, FPU N.I. accounts for FPU-related events limiting the efficiency (write-backs, contentions, and dependencies). \REVA{ libgcc emulation leads to the lowest CPI, ranging from 1.28 to 1.45, due to the high usage of branching conditions and global variables placed into L2 memory by the GCC toolchain.
+Moving from the baseline to the custom RISCV-based RVfplib emulation library reduces execution times, achieving 1.36-1.9\(\times\) speedups on GAP8 and a higher 1.18-1.33 CPI.
+Employing fast SW FP emulated routines on FPU-less processors brings several further benefits for TinyML: latency features up to 47.34\% decrease, while energy efficiency reaches 26.27\%-47.34\% reductions.
+Adopting the FPU-native PULP-OPEN platform decreases pipeline N.I. and FPU factors to 1\% execution time, reaching up to 1.12 CPI and 32.09\(\times\) performance improvement compared to the baseline.
+Consequently, FP support leads to higher latency and energy lowering, ranging from 59.74\% to 99.1\% compared to libgcc adoption on top of GAP8.}